 It's popular too, more fans of the palace here than you'll find down Selhurst Park on any given every-other Saturday.
 Sintra is one of the 'Seven Wonders of Portugal' although it's not known if Cristiano Ronaldo is one of the other six.

-[1] Get this, he definitely played at Selhurst Park, probably.
+Get this, though, he definitely played at Selhurst Park, probably.

 This one is from the 'forecourt' of the Palácio Nacional, bang in the centre of town and 10 minutes from the train.
 Former royals and their relatives still take up residency here but they'll let you inside for a few €euros.